santoshkatageri/santoshkatageriold.github.io/README.md

-This is my Online resume webpage created using github page
+This is my Online resume webpage created using github page.

+Check-out this web page online here https://santoshkatageri.github.io/